PanelAlpha Documentation

 When to use:

-• You don't have WordPress admin access
+• You do not have WordPress admin access

 • The plugin method fails or is incompatible